-It’s a new year and a clean slate.
-I’m sure you’ve had time to think about your New Year’s resolutions.
-Maybe one of them is improving your business.
 Do you need better time management?
-Did you vow to make more sales?
+Are you trying to make more sales?
 How about streamlining your productivity?

 Regarding the latter, productivity is a great thing to focus on.
-Considering we’re in 2020, at the start of a brand new decade, we’ve collected 20 useful apps that you can download to your devices that will help you feel more accomplished and organized in your daily routine and add more value to your business.
+We’ve collected 21 useful apps that you can download to your devices that will help you feel more accomplished and organized in your daily routine and add more value to your business.

 We’ve taken it one step further and divided these top productivity apps into the following categories: